REF-RAS/bagfiles_capturer/README.md

 - The `Query` page offers execution of SQL statements.
 - The `DB` page lists the content of a database table.

 ## Bagfiles Sync to a Cloud Drive

-Due to the feature of scheduled capture of bagfiles, this application is often operating in a remote device.
-There is generally a need to upload the bagfiles stored locally to a more accessible location such as a cloud drive.
+Due to the feature of scheduled capture of bagfiles, this application is suitable operating in a remote device.
+There is a need to upload the bagfiles stored locally to a more accessible location such as a cloud drive.

 There are many options available.
 Depending on the platform, there are options such Google Drive, One Drive, Dropbox, etc.

+Under the REF-RAS organization, there is a QUT developed [google drive file uploader](https://github.com/REF-RAS/gdrive_uploader) that operates as a one-way file sync.
+Access to the repo is subject to permission.
+The launch file `capture_and_upload.launch` is available for starting both the capturer and the uploader.

 ## Developer